Effectful Semantics in Bicategories: Strong, Commutative, and Concurrent Pseudomonads: Two examples of bicategories

-This composition correctly captures a notion of `plugging together' spans, but is only associative in a weak sense.
-Indeed, the two ways of taking pullbacks
+This correctly captures a notion of `plugging together' spans but is only associative in a weak sense: the two ways of taking pullbacks

-are generally not equal, but they are canonically isomorphic via the universal property of pullbacks.
+are not generally equal, but they can be shown to be isomorphic by the universal property that defines pullbacks.
 Similarly, the span $A \xleftarrow{\id} A \xrightarrow{\id} A$ is only a weak identity for composition, because pulling back along $\id$ only gives an isomorphic set.

-To describe composition in this model, therefore, we require a notion of morphism between spans.
+To describe the laws of composition in this model, therefore, we require a notion of morphism between spans.
 If $S$ and $S'$ are spans from $A$ to $B$, then a map between them is a function $\sigma : S \to S'$ that commutes with the span legs on each side:

 The two iterated composites in~(\ref{eq:assoc-for-spans}) are isomorphic as spans, so composition of spans is associative up to isomorphism.
-Similarly, the identity span is unital up to isomorphism and, because these isomorphisms arise from a universal property, they behave well together.
-Bicategories axiomatize such situations.
+Similarly, the identity span is unital up to isomorphism.
+Because these isomorphisms arise from a universal property, they behave well together.
+Bicategories axiomatise this situation.